yutaro741/unit4/README.md

 Main page is done!!

 9: H/O: MathJax
 Finally, I am able to show the data from the database, However, that data that we can see is just a text. i want to see the text, with using the Tex font style.
 I use MathJax to show all of those things.
+I set this MathJax to all pages to be able to set the all code.
 ```.py
 <head>
     <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.7/MathJax.js?config=TeX-MML-AM_CHTML"></script>